Difference Between Ubuntu and Fedora

 The release of Fedora 21, three separate editions are currently available: Workstation, focused on the personal computer, Server for servers, and Atomic focused on cloud computing.
 As of February 2016, Fedora has an assessed 1.2 million users, including Linus Torvalds, creator of the Linux kernel.

 Fedora has a reputation for focusing on innovation, integrating the latest technologies beginning on and working intimately with upstream Linux communities.
 Making changes upstream instead of especially for Fedora assures that the modifications are available to every Linux distributions.
-The default desktop background in Fedora is GNOME and the default user interface is the GNOME Shell.
+The default desktop background in Fedora is GNOME, and the default user interface is the GNOME Shell.
 Different desktop environments, including KDE Plasma, Xfce, LXDE, MATE, and Cinnamon, are available and can be installed.
-In October 2018, Red Hat announced that KDE Plasma was no longer supported in forthcoming updates of Red Hat Enterprise Linux and Fedora.
+In October 2018, Red Hat announced that KDE Plasma was no longer supported in Red Hat Enterprise Linux and Fedora’s forthcoming updates.

 Head To Head Comparison Between Ubuntu and Fedora (Infographics)